 An Overview of Dual Diagnosis

+This new course on Dual Diagnosis is delivered by subject expert Dr. Seán Foy.
+The training sets out to provide a clear overview of Dual Diagnosis Disorders and its implications for treatment and practice.
+Seán has specialised in the areas of Addiction and Mental Health over the last 25 years and continues to be heavily involved in this area in his work as a clinical psychologist.
+He has recently delivered a briefing on Dual Diagnosis to the Oireachtas Group on Drug Policy Reform.
 ‘Dual Diagnosis’ is the term used when a person suffers from both a drug and/or alcohol issue and a mental health issue.
-Traditionally there has been much debate as regards the best way to treat clients and service users who have a dual diagnosis.
-This debate has resulted in clients being treated (in some cases) in two separate services.
+Traditionally there has been much debate around the best way to treat clients who have a dual diagnosis.
+This debate has resulted in clients being treated, in some cases, by two separate services.
 The American Medical Association states that up to 37% of alcohol abusers and 53% of drug abusers have at least one mental health diagnosis.

-Participants will receive handouts and relevant literature and a recommended reading list to enable them to develop their understanding of Dual Diagnosis.
-Throughout the training attendees will have the opportunity to discuss and explore the issue of Dual Diagnosis.
-Some of this learning will be delivered through role-plays and scenarios provided by the trainer.
-There will be the opportunity over the training to allow participants to experience “real” situations and scenarios to transfer the learning of the workshop into practice.
+Participants will receive handouts and relevant literature to enable them to develop their understanding of Dual Diagnosis.
+Throughout the training attendees will have the opportunity to discuss and explore the issue of Dual Diagnosis, some of this learning will be delivered through role-plays and scenarios provided by the trainer.

-- To equip participants with the tools to enable them to develop and build on their own skills in working with clients or service users who have a Dual Diagnosis.
+- To equip participants with the tools to enable them to develop and build on their own skills in working with clients who have a Dual Diagnosis.

 - To strengthen and underpin existing knowledge in relation to Dual Diagnosis within the group.